agama-project/agama/doc/profiling.md

 ### Rust Code

 When checking either web-server, cli or dbus-server part written in rust, it is recommended to use debug output ( or at least modify release target to include debugging symbols ).
 Then it is possible to use e.g. `perf` or `valgrind --tool callgrind` to get hot places where the most time is spend.
+For viewing result, it is usually useful to use annotated list like `callgrind_annotate <file>`.

 But often majority of time is waiting for dbus answers, so see next section.

 ### DBus